mdx-js/mdx/packages/mdx/readme.md

     '$importSource/jsx-runtime'\n_jsx('p')`;
     the classic runtime compiles to calls such as `h('p')`

+    > 👉 **Note**: support for the classic runtime is deprecated and will
+    > likely be removed in the next major version.

     <details><summary>Expand example</summary>

     If `file` is the contents of `example.mdx` from [§ Use][use], then: